patricksavalle/devops-project-template/content/optimization-method.md

 ![optimisation](devops-planning-optimisation.png)

 Optimization is an iterative process based on feedback or learning loops.
-An optimization method determines the  *iterations* of the project.
 DevOps is compatible with many optimization methods.
 Often hybrid methods will work best, cherry-picking elements from multiple methods.